-the context of EOR operations.
-Benson et al. indicated - with the stipulation that sequestration sites must be "appropriately selected and managed" - that leakage rates are "likely" to be below 1% over a 1,000 year period; they defined "likely" as a 66%-90% probability [194].
-During a 100 year period, Benson, Cook et al stated that is "very likely" (90%-99%) that CO2 leakage rates would be below 1% [194].
+An Intergovernmental Panel on Climate Change's (IPCC) report by Benson, et al. [197] analyzed the general prospects of CO2 sequestration and long-term leakage in underground geological formations, which include oil and gas reservoirs in the context of EOR operations.
+Benson et al. indicated - with the stipulation that sequestration sites must be "appropriately selected and managed" - that leakage rates are "likely" to be below 1% over a 1,000 year period; they defined "likely" as a 66%-90% probability [197].
+During a 100 year period, Benson, Cook et al stated that is "very likely" (90%-99%) that CO2 leakage rates would be below 1% [197].

-Lastly, NETL's 2013 life-cycle analysis of CO2 EOR assumes that 100-year leakage rates are between 0% to 1% and its base case value is a 0.5% leakage rate [181].
+Lastly, NETL's 2013 life-cycle analysis of CO2 EOR assumes that 100-year leakage rates are between 0% to 1% and its base case value is a 0.5% leakage rate [185].
 OPGEE adopts this value for its default long-term CO2 leakage rate of 0.5%.
 OPGEE temporally collapses the proportion of CO2 lost to long-term reservoir leakage and models it occurring at the time of injection.

 Blow-down and venting of CO2 in terminal stage of operation OPGEE allows the user to model an oilfield operator's decision to conduct a blow-down procedure on a CO2 flood in the final stage of the project.
 Blow-down entails ceasing CO2 injection and sealing the injector wells while maintaining production from the producer wells.
-Additional oil would be recovered during this terminal-stage pressure decline; CO2 could be vented following its separation from the produced oil [195].
+Additional oil would be recovered during this terminal-stage pressure decline; CO2 could be vented following its separation from the produced oil [198].

-Leach et al. [196] reviewed the literature to determine whether blow-down procedures are commonly used during the final stage of CO2 EOR floods.
-While Leach et al. [196] found a handful of sources indicating that blow-down operations typically occur, their analysis of EOR-specific technical materials did not reveal references to blow-down.
+Leach et al. [199] reviewed the literature to determine whether blow-down procedures are commonly used during the final stage of CO2 EOR floods.
+While Leach et al. [199] found a handful of sources indicating that blow-down operations typically occur, their analysis of EOR-specific technical materials did not reveal references to blow-down.
 For this reason the OPGEE default is that 0% of sequestered CO2 is lost because of terminal stage blow-down and venting.
 If the user chooses to select a positive blow-down percentage, then it is considered in the overall lifecycle calculations in the 'GHG Summary' gathering worksheet section.
 An actual blow-down procedure would be a process taking place over weeks and months.
 OPGEE temporally collapses the blow-down procedure and models it occurring at the time of injection.